P3 English Tuition

 Frequently Asked Questions

 P3 marks the transition to structured writing and deeper comprehension.
 Students move from sentence-level work to planning full compositions with beginnings, middles, and endings.
 Comprehension passages become longer and require inferential thinking.
+Read our guide on building strong language foundations.

 We teach students to look beyond stated facts — to understand implied meanings, character motivations, and author intentions.
 Through guided practice with various question types, students develop the critical thinking skills needed for higher-order questions.